yoavst/ida-objc-helper/README.md

   ]
 }
 ```

 - on PyCharm you can add the folder to the interpreter's paths in the project settings.
   Alternatively, you can create `idapython.pth` in `$VENV_FOLDER/Lib/site-packages` and add the path to it.

 Inside IDA, you can use `objchelper.reload()` to reload the plugin during development.
+If you modify `IS_DEBUG = True` inside `src/objchelper/base/reloadable_plugin.py`, then you can use `F2` to reload the
+plugin.